Hunting Island State Park: Facilities

 Hunting Island Visitors Center is located in the middle of the island, overlooking a small lagoon.
-The center provides general information on the island, and has space for activities and offices for park staff.
+The center provides general information on the island, a virtual tour of the lighthouse, and has space for activities and offices for park staff.
 The center is also connected with Hunting Island's extensive trail system and is a short distance to several beach access points.

 The Hunting Island Nature Center features live animals and exhibits about the habitats and history of the park.
 The center is located at the entrance to the Paradise Pier fishing pier, which juts into the Fripp Inlet between Hunting and Fripp Island.

-The lighthouse is open year round to the public.
+The lighthouse is open year round to the public when maintenance is not being performed.
 Visitors are able to climb to the viewing deck of the 136 ft tower for a nominal fee.
+While not in true operation, a light on a thirty second delay has been installed in the lighthouse to provide the signature blink of the lighthouse.

 Hunting Island's 4 mi of beachfront provide a pristine, natural experience for visitors.
 Although the beach is heavily eroded towards the southern end of the island, ample shore remains in the central section and in the campground areas towards the north end.

 The state park also features several trails for hiking and biking, including a 6.1 mi loop trail that cuts through the maritime forest and along the lagoon.
 The trail also connects to the Marsh Boardwalk, a popular stop for photographers.
 A short 5-minute walk leads visitors across a section of marsh onto a hammock and towards a deck along a tidal creek.

+There are plenty of public restrooms and showers near the lighthouse and in the campground.
+There is a small snack and novelty shop near the lighthouse and a larger general store in the campground.